Inera-Software/Beta-V1/README.md

 NEXT_PUBLIC_API_URL=http://localhost:8000/api
 ```

+This tells the frontend where to send its API requests.

 ### 2. Install Dependencies

 Navigate to the project's root directory in your terminal and install the required npm packages.